 This information on the need for and availability of early care and education programs for low-income children in Chicago is meant to serve as a planning tool for community organizations, churches, businesses, schools, foundations and City and State officials to ensure that quality educational programs are available for Chicago's low-income children.

-© Copyright 2011, Chapin Hall at the University of Chicago.
+© Copyright 2019, Chapin Hall at the University of Chicago.